jina-ai/finetuner/docs/get-started/3d-mesh/index.md

-# Finetuning PointConv on PartNet Dataset
+# Finetuning PointConv on ModelNet40 Dataset

 In this tutorial we will finetune PointConv on [ModelNet40 dataset](https://arxiv.org/pdf/1406.5670v3.pdf).
 The ModelNet40 dataset contains synthetic object point clouds.
 As the most widely used benchmark for point cloud analysis, ModelNet40 is popular because of its various categories, clean shapes, well-constructed dataset.